Leukemia is the type of disease that is caused due to a problem with the blood cells. Leukemia is also known as cancer of blood or Blood Cancer.

 3.Intrathecal Chemotherapy (Directly delivered to the cerebrospinal fluid)

-Chemotherapy treatment given the patients with Leukaemia Blood Cancer may face the following side effects.
+Chemotherapy treatment given the patients with Leukemia Blood Cancer may face the following side effects.

 - Loss of Hair